gustavNdamukong/laravel-api-with-jwt/README.md

 			}]

-# GET Filtering of requests
+# GET Request Filtering Options

 * Allow clients to use query string parameters to filter request results Note that you can combine multiple filters, separated by ampersand (&)